 Our body is made up of 60 percent of water.
-That is more than the half of what our total body is made out of.
-Which, clearly signals all of us to pay close attention to our daily water intake.
+That is more than half of what our total body is made out of.
+Which signals all of us to pay close attention to our daily water intake.
 There are a lot of factors to be mindful of when it comes to dealing with drinkable water.
 What are the different types of water?
 Which water is safe for drinking?
-How does water benefit a person? and how much water a day does a person need?
+How does water benefit a person?
+And how much water a day does a person need?

-You need to be aware of those questions because they will help you in making wise decisions when it comes to your health.
+You need to be aware of those questions because they will help you make wise decisions when it comes to your health.
 Lucky for you, all those questions will be answered here in this article.

 Why is Water so Important?

 As mentioned, our body is composed of 60 percent of water.
 Therefore, most of our bodily functions rely on the availability of water in the body.
-The thing about water is that if we have too much or less of it, certain health problems might happen.
-That is why it is but very important to know the role of the water in your body.
+Water is that certain health problems might happen if we have too much or less of it.
+That is why it is but essential to know the role of water in your body.

 Functions of Water in the Body